To continue our space theme, P wanted to make a satellite.

 Lets read.

 I am not a fan of phonics being the main system for teaching reading - which it is at the school the boys attend - and although only in nursery they have started to learn letters and are sounding out words.
 He is really enjoying it and has been asking to read words that he sees.
 A couple of weeks ago I dug out a tree poster we had made when teaching the oldest son to read and quickly printed out comon words on dinosaurs.
 When interest arises we have brought out 3 or 4 new words and played some games to encourage him to read/memorise these words.
+Today was one of those days and today he chose "me", "on" and "dog".

 (dog and am don't seem to be on poster guessing they were still on table!)